 A photo essay about shamanism and spirit possession on Formosa

 WARNING: This page is about Ji-Tong (Dan-ki in Taiwanese): an ancient Chinese ritual that is performed in Taiwan.
 Most people find this traditional Chinese practice disturbing because it involves self-flagellation – in this case, people hitting themselves with ferocious-looking weapons, or piercing their bodies with long needles.
+You can see these images full-screen in this Dangki Gallery.

 If you don’t like to see blood, you might want to return to the homepage.
 If you’re interested in learning more about this intriguing, ancient Chinese ritual, read on and take a look at some of the pictures I’ve taken about this crazy religious ceremony.